 Community of Kindness

-It is because of the kindness of Crystal Storms of Heart encouragement, Lori Tullis over at Frog’s Lilypad, Deb Wolfe with Counting your Blessings and Lori Schumacher with Moments of Hope that I am continuing to write today.
-These Godly, Christian women were some of the very first to welcome me into their blogging communities and allow me to share what God had put on my heart.
+Because of the kindness of Crystal Storms of Heart encouragement, Lori Tullis over at Frog’s Lilypad, Deb Wolfe with Counting your Blessings, and Lori Schumacher with Moments of Hope that I am continuing to write today.
+These Godly Christian women were some of the very first to welcome me into their blogging communities and allow me to share what God had put on my heart.
 A massive thank you to these women and the women who participate in their weekly link-ups for welcoming me and encouraging me in my writing.
 Lori Tullis, your prayer partnership has meant the world to me.
-Just know I continue in prayer for you and family.
+Just know I continue in prayer for you and your family.

-A special heartfelt thanks to Marva from SunSparkleShine who has been there to help and support me during some of the severe health issues I have been battling the past few years.
-She offered to and had written beautiful blog posts on my site when I was unable to do so.
-Her review on my book on prayer she emailed me almost brought me to tears.
+A special heartfelt thanks to Marva from SunSparkleShine, who has been there to help and support me during some of the severe health issues I have been battling the past few years.
+She offered to and had written beautiful blog posts on my site when I could not do so.
+Her review of my book on prayer, she emailed me, almost brought me to tears.
 Also, I want to say thank you to Melanie Redd.
-She was the first person to pin some of my images and invite me to share my posts in Christian/Bible groups on Pinterest.
+She was the first to pin some of my images and invite me to share my posts in Christian/Bible groups on Pinterest.
 Her words of encouragement from the beginning meant the world to me.

 “I just want to Write.”